BillHoweLab/billhowelab.github.io/README.md

 ## To Add Papers
-1. In `components/paper-list.js`, define venue and author constants, add a new `<Paper/>` under one of the categories (`Conference Papers`, `Workshop Papers` etc.) in reverse chronological order, and fill out the optional properties:
+1. In `components/paper-list.js`, define venue and author constants, add a new `<Paper/>` in reverse chronological order, and fill out the optional properties:
     ```
     const VENUE = `IEEE Conference`;
     const AUTHOR = 'Bill Howe';